bittersweetryan/ember-component-article/Ember Components.md

 } );
 ```

-###Responding To Actions
+####Sending and Responding to Actions

 In order to send actions to the component object the `{{action 'actionName' }}` helper is used.
-Action helpers are nested inside of HTML tags, for example to send an action called _itWasClicked_ to the a component when a user clicks on a `<div>` I'd add the following to my handlebars template: `<div {{action 'itWasClicked'}}>`.
+Action helpers are nested inside of HTML tags.
+For example, to send an action called _itWasClicked_ to the a component's object when a user clicks on a specific `<div>` the following markup should be added a component's template: `<div {{action 'itWasClicked'}}>`.

-In order to have our Component Object respond to actions it must have a property named `actions` (see the [ember documentation]((http://emberjs.com/guides/templates/actions/) for more information about implementing actions in templates and controllers ).
-Each action property will have the same name as defined in the action with the value of it being a function that will get executed when the action is triggered.
+In order to have our Component Object respond to actions it must have a property named `actions` which will be an object (see the [ember documentation]((http://emberjs.com/guides/templates/actions/) for more information about implementing actions in templates and controllers ).
+Each property of the action object will have the same name as the action defined in the action helper and the value of each property is a function that will be executed when the event is triggered.

-To demonstrate this let's add a button to our application that will allow us to mark a card as "done".
-First we need to add mark up to our template, after the `ul` that makes up our tasks list.
+To demonstrate this let's add a button to our scrum card component that will allow us to mark a card as "done".
+In order to do this we'll add a `<button>` to our template that will send the "done" action to our component.
+In order need to tell the action handler know what card we are marking as done we'll pass the card variable to the action by adding it as an attribute to the action helper.

+In order to make our UI as simple to use as possiable we'll hide the done button for tasks that have already been completed.
+To do this Handlebars provides us with the `{{#unless}}` block helper.
+This helper tells Handlebars to display the contents between the `{{#unless}}` and `{{/unless}}` tags only if the value of the property passed into the  helper is `falsy`<sup>1</sup>.
+The mirror image of `{{unless}}` is the `{{if}}` and `{{/if}}` helpers which display information only if the value or the property passed into the helper is `truthy`<sup>2</sup>.

+Using what we just learned lets add the done button to our scrum-card by adding the following markup:
 ```
 {{ #unless card.complete }}
   <button {{ action 'done' card }}>Done</button>
 {{ /unless }}
 ```

-In addition to our action helper  the end of our template's markup we use the `{{#unless}}` block helper.
-This tells handlebars to display the contents between the `{{#unless}}` and `{{/unless}}` tags only if the property passed into the `{{unless}}` helper is `false`.
-If we wanted to display the markup if the property was `true` we could have used the Ember `{{#if}}` helper.
+We'll also create our object controller and tell it to respond to `done` actions by adding the following JavaScript to our application:

+`
+//add the javascript here you fool, but leave out the arguments
+`

-###Passing Events To Controllers
+####Passing Events To Controllers

 There are a number or situations where an application's controllers need respond to events from a component.
-In order to do this we need to explicitly tell our templates what actions to expect by setting an `action` attribute in our template declaration.
-Events won't be sent by the component until the component object calls the `sendAction()` method.
+In order to do this we need to explicitly tell the template that includes the component what actions the component will send by setting an `action` attribute in our template invocation.
+These events are then sent to the controller through a `sendAction()` method implmemented on the component's object which is then responded to by a method in the controller's action object.

+Lets start to add this functionality to our scrum card component by adding a `action` attribute to our invocation markup and giving it a value of `markCardDone` (it will be up to the parent template's controller to respond to the `markdCardDone` event):

 ```
  {{ scrum-card card=card action="markCardDone" }}
 ```

-In the scrum card application our controllers will need additional information attached to an event, in this case exactly what card was clicked on.
-In order to do this we have to call our `sendAction` method with at least two parameters; the first one is the string of `action` and any additional parameters are passed after.
+Before we can tell the controller to respond to the `markCardDone` action will also need to know what card was clicked on.
+In order to do this  the `sendAction` method needs to be refactored to add two parameters: the first one is a string with the text `action` and the second one is the card that was clicked on.
+To send more than one parameter into the controller simply add them as additional parameters to the `sendAction` method.
 Controllers can intercept and respond to actions by adding them to their actions object.
 Lets look at how our scrum card application sends "done" events to the controller object and then along to a controller.

-First we add the action to our Object Controller:
+First we add the action to our component's object:

 ```
 App.ScrumCardComponent = Ember.Component.extend({